 I fell into psychology somewhat by accident, but it’s been a good fit for me.
 I completed my undergraduate degree in psychology at Trent University in Peterborough, Ontario, and followed that with a master’s and Ph.D. in clinical psychology from the University of Saskatchewan.
 After that I spent two years in Cleveland, Ohio, at the Centre for Human Sexuality, University Hospitals of Cleveland/Case Western Reserve University.
 There I completed a post-doctoral fellowship in human sexuality, with specialization in sexual deviance and gender disorders, as they were called at that time.

-I have 30 years of experience in providing psychological services, 28 of those in the Yukon.
+I have over 30 years of experience in providing psychological services, 28 of those in the Yukon.
 My experience has spanned a variety of settings: out-patient non-profit counselling agency, private residential treatment group home, First Nations counselling service, government sexual offender treatment program, and serving on the Yukon Review Board.
 My roles have been primarily as a clinical supervisor and as a therapist.
 I have worked with adults and adolescents, and with both typical persons and those who have intellectual disabilities or FASD.
 Being able to help people figure things out for themselves and find some peace inside, especially when they are faced with complex or stigmatizing difficulties, is part of what draws me to this work.